 First, a more Disney-friendly mayor and members of the Anaheim City Council have been elected since all of those plans were cancelled or put on indefinite hold.
 In large part, that’s why Disney had no issues getting the proposed Disneyland Hotel DVC wing approved by Anaheim.

-Second, the last year has decimated the city’s economy.
-Two days ago, the Anaheim City Council authorized borrowing $210 million to close budget deficits caused by tourism downturn.
+Second, the year-long closure of Disneyland that decimated the city’s economy.
+As a result of that, the Anaheim City Council authorized borrowing $210 million to close budget deficits caused by tourism downturn.
 I’m not sure the lesson I’d learn from the last year is “let’s double down on tourism,” but it’s definitely the quickest and easiest path to recovery, especially given Anaheim’s existing infrastructure and businesses.

 From my perspective, the unknown quantity is the perception of Disney by residents of Anaheim.
-Now that we no longer live in California, I haven’t kept my finger on the pulse of public sentiment.
-Last I knew, animosity towards Disneyland had grown among Anaheim residents, but that could’ve changed after a challenging year.
-Disney wouldn’t have announced this if it didn’t have sufficient support from the Anaheim City Council, and my guess is it’ll likewise have little issue gaining public support.
+After a few years of growing animosity towards Disneyland among Anaheim residents in 2016-2018 (roughly), the tides have turned again after a challenging few years.
+Suffice to say, Disney wouldn’t have announced this if it didn’t have sufficient support from the Anaheim City Council, and my guess is it’ll likewise have little issue gaining public support.

 Anaheim is in a vulnerable position right now, and Disney has an attractive solution.
 It’s an opportunistic one, but it’s also practical and viable.
 And to Disney’s credit, they are doubling-down on California after a year that could fairly be described as “challenging” for the parks doing business in the state.
 It thus isn’t really fair to paint this in a rapacious light.
 This will be good for both Disney and the City of Anaheim.
 Even the struggling businesses on Harbor Boulevard that previously might’ve opposed something like this over a year ago now might have more “clarity” about how essential Disney is to them.